 LEARN more about STEM

-Is a holistic approach to education where everything comes together and works to fulfill a need.
-At a minimum maths, literacy, physics, and chemistry are essential to a successful STEM project.
+It is a holistic approach to education where everything comes together and works to fulfill a need.
+At minimum maths, literacy, physics, and chemistry are essential to a successful STEM project.

 An essential part and one of the key outcomes of STEM is the opportunity of students to bring the different technologies and disciplines available through the program to bear on finding solutions and solving problems.
 This will be essential for training children for jobs that haven’t yet been invented.